ZenRajko/tic-tac-toe/README.md

 But at some point in the development process, I found it easier to visualise and write the code myself rather than explain what I wanted to the AI, and more satisfying.
 I think this is probably a result of decades of practice at writing code, and the pleasure that came from it.
 Which suggests AI-assisted development will be more attractive to beginners or those entering the industry, and certainly lowers the bar for entry which is good overall.

+### Terms & Conditions

+This app is provided as-is.
+Use at own risk.
+Free to use as you want, although some credit would be nice.